doergestim/bnb_competitive_labs/Packet_Capture_Labs/Packet_Fragmentation/fragroute_lab.md

 Apply the display filter `ip` to see only IPv4 packets (hides ARP).
 Observe the **Info** column - entries labelled *IP Fragment* are mixed in with normal protocol traffic.

-2. To isolate all fragmented IP datagrams.
-Confirm the **Source** column shows only `192.168.20.99` (the attacker) for the attack fragments, apply:
+2. To isolate all fragmented IP datagrams, apply:

 ```
 ip.flags.mf == 1 or ip.frag_offset > 0
 ```

+Confirm the **Source** column shows only `192.168.20.99` (the attacker) for the attack fragments

 3. Note the five distinct IP Identification values used in the attack: `0x4141`, `0x4242`, `0x4343`, `0x4444`, `0x4545` (TCP), and `0x4646` (ICMP).
 These values are unnaturally sequential - a real detection indicator.